 Abner’s devastation leads him into a silly encounter involving his Uncle’s parakeet which helps to alter Abner’s use of negative verbal statements.
 The learning experience from the ordeal leads Abner to positively affirm his way to victory by overcoming personal defeat.

 A children’s short story that utilizes a silly encounter Aunt Dorcas has with her two nieces while babysitting.
-The story is geared towards anti-bullying prevention and creates a visual learning tool for children to understand the impact both kind and negative words have on others.
-Wilt Thou Grow uses the analogy of a flower that grows with positive words and wilts with negative words and applies the same scenario to child communications.
+The story is geared towards anti-bullying prevention while creating a visual learning tool for children to understand the impact that kind and negative words have on others.
+Wilt Thou Grow uses the analogy of a flower that grows with positive words and wilts with negative.
+The analogy is then applied towards child communications.